Museum of Flight: History

 In 1975, The William E. Boeing Red Barn was acquired for one dollar from the Port of Seattle, which had taken possession of it after Boeing abandoned it during World War II.
 The 1909 all-wooden Red Barn, the original home of the company, was barged two miles (3 km) up the Duwamish River to its current location at the southwestern end of Boeing Field.
 Fundraising was slow in the late 1970s, and after restoration, the two-story Red Barn was opened to the public in 1983.

 That year a funding campaign was launched, so capital could be raised for construction of the T.A.
 Wilson Great Gallery.
 In 1987, Vice President George Bush, joined by four Mercury astronauts, cut the ribbon to open the facility on July 10, with an expansive volume of 3000000 ft3.
 The gallery's structure is built in a space frame lattice structure and holds more than 20 hanging aircraft, including a Douglas DC-3 weighing more than nine tons.
+The glass roof was designed by structural engineer Jack Christiansen, who also worked on the Kingdome roof.

 The museum's education programs grew significantly with the building of a Challenger Learning Center in 1992.
 This interactive exhibit allows students to experience a Space Shuttle mission.
 It includes a mock-up NASA mission control, and experiments from all areas of space research.

 Completed in 1994, the 132-seat Wings Cafe and the 250-seat Skyline multipurpose banquet and meeting room increased the museum's footprint to 185000 ft2.
 At the same time, one of the museum's most widely recognized and popular artifacts, the Lockheed M-21, a modified Lockheed A-12 Oxcart designed to carry the Lockheed D-21 reconnaissance drones, was placed on the floor at the center of the Great Gallery, after being fully restored.